QIWI-API/qiwi-wallet-personal-docs/_profile_en.html.md

-# User's Profile API {}#profile}
+# User's Profile API {#profile}

 ###### Last update: 2020-07-28 | [Edit on GitHub](https://github.com/QIWI-API/qiwi-wallet-personal-docs/blob/master/_profile_en.html.md)

-The request returns information about your profile - a set of user data and settings of your QIWI Wallet.
+The API returns information about your profile - a set of user data and settings of your QIWI Wallet.

 <h3 class="request method">Request → GET</h3>